THEATRE

 Petrichor

-Co-Created and performed with a group of 15 refugees and asylum seekers.
+Co-Created and performed with a group of 15 people seeking asylum and those with Refugee status.
 It was an experiment in therapeutic collaboration with this group, exploring the word ‘Petrichor’ which means the smell, or the anticipation of rain.
 With stories, music and imagery from across the globe.

 “Petrichor was a moving, honest and powerful piece about the reality of people’s journeys.”
 Chloe Lawrence, Programmes Manager, ARC Stockton